datacommonsorg/tools/bigtable_automation/java/dataflow/README.md

 The CSVImport dataflow template creates dataflow jobs to ingest CSV data from GCS to Cloud Bigtable.

-The template is stored at [gs://datcom-dataflow-templates/templates](https://pantheon.corp.google.com/storage/browser/datcom-dataflow-templates/templates).
+The template is stored at [gs://datcom-templates/templates](https://pantheon.corp.google.com/storage/browser/datcom-templates/templates).

-TODO: Some links below need to change after StatVar migration.

 ## Build